 Control4 Central Controller and CoolMasterNer

-Now connect the Control4 thermostat to the system
+Now connect the Control4 thermostat to the system.

 Control4 Central Controller, Thermoastat and CoolMasterNer